jlahne/jlahne.github.io/README.md

 My [Google Scholar profile](https://scholar.google.com/citations?user=f-3bd00AAAAJ&hl=en) is usually most up to date.
 Most of my research is available as open-access preprints indexed through Scholar.

-- Incomplete Linking: a repository for the paper
+- [Incomplete Linking](https://github.com/jlahne/incomplete-linking): a code repository for the paper "Analyzing larger sample sets with rapid methods: Incomplete-block designs with free-sorting and free-linking tasks."
+[Open-access pre-print](https://hdl.handle.net/10919/117346) is available through VTechWorks.
+- [Text-Mining Workflow](https://github.com/jlahne/text-mining-eurosense-2020): a code repository and presentation on text mining for Eurosense 2020.

 ## Teaching

-- Data Analytics for Food and Ag Science (2022)
+- [Data Analytics for Food and Ag Science](https://github.com/jlahne/food-data-science-2022) (2022): My first bookdown!
+A rendered version of course notes/handouts for FST ~~5984~~5734.
-- Eurosense Text Analysis Workshop (2022)
-- Pangborn Correspondence Analysis Workshop (2023)
+- [Eurosense Text Analysis Workshop](https://github.com/jlahne/eurosense-tutorial-2022) (2022): A bookdown and tutorial walkthrough for sensory-related text analysis, presented at Eurosense 2022 (with Leah Hamilton).
+- [Pangborn Introduction to `R` Workshop](https://github.com/lhami/pangborn-r-tutorial-2023) (2023): A bookdown and tutorial for `R` for sensory scientists, presented by Leah Hamilton at Pangborn 2023.
 - Sensometrics Nice Figures in `R` Workshop (2024, pending)

 ## Other stuff

-- The `R` Opus v2 (2024)
-- Text Mining Walkthrough (2021)
--
+- [The `R` Opus v2](https://github.com/jlahne/r-opus-v2) (2024): Guide to practical and applied multivariate data analysis for sensory scientists, based on Hildegarde Heymann's original (2015) guide.